diethardsteiner/diethardsteiner.github.io/_posts/2018-12-01-Kettle-Beam.md

 So how do I configure the pipeline to use **streaming** and not **batch** processing you might wonder?

-Currently the **PDI Beam plugin** doesn't have any unbound input data sources yet.
-Kafka will be the first probably ( see [ticket](https://github.com/mattcasters/kettle-beam-core/issues/3)).
-Once Beam sees it has an unbound (unending) input source, it will automatically stream the data.
+The **PDI Beam plugin** supports both bound and unbound input data sources.
+Kafka support was only recently released ( see [ticket](https://github.com/mattcasters/kettle-beam-core/issues/3)).
+Once Beam sees it has an unbound (never ending) input source, it will automatically stream the data.

+In the **Beam Job Configuration** for **Google Cloud Platform Dataflow** there is an option to switch on **Streaming**.
+Note that it is not necessary to tick this one since Beam can figure out automatically if the input data source is bound or unbound.

 ## Fat Jar Builder